Sijawal Junejo Tehsil: Geography

 Sijawal Junejo shares its borders with talukas Ratodero, Mirokhan, Shahdadkot, Gari Khero.
 Sijawal Junejo is situated at Latitude 27'50'30 (2750'30"N) and Longitude 68,06'50 (686'50.000"E).
 It is situated in North-western Sindh.
 Sijawal Weather is hot in Summer.

 Education

 Sijawal Junejo city has Government and private schools.
-In Sijawal city Education is available til High School.
+In Sijawal Junejo city education is limited till high schools,And does not have any college,The students of the village had to travel to nearby cities of Rato dero, Shahdadkot or other surrounding cites in order to further continue their education.

 Health

 Government Health Center is not available at Sijawal City.
 Taluka Hospital is in under construction.

 Economy

 Sijawal Junejo is surrounded by a fertile land, where mainly rice and wheat, including Watermelon, Potatoes, etc. are also cultivated.

 Demographics

 The majority of the population of both the town and & the taluka of Sijawal Junejo speak the native Sindhi language.
 Urdu and English are also widely spoken and understood.
-Saraiki, Balochi, Punjabi and Brahui are also spoken in the city.

 Transport

 Sijawal Junejo is connected via vans run most towns in the surroundings, including Larkana, Shahdadkot, Ratodero, Mirokhan and Qambar.
 Passenger buses run between Sijawal Junejo and Karachi, Hyderabad, Sukkur.